damanic/mjm-clinic/readme.txt

 * Assigned Patient Feedback - can be assigned to feature on a specific service or a health condition page
 * Assigned Services - Displays a list of services that were specifically assigned to a health condition, patient feedback or case study
 * Clinic Locations - Displays clinic locations where a service/therapy is available
+    * TO OVERRIDE THE HTML copy {MJM-CLINIC-PLUGIN-DIR}/views/templates/widget-service-locations.php to {YOUR-THEME-DIR}/mjm-clinic/
 * Indication Tags - Displays a list of indication tags for service, condition, feedback and case study single posts
 * Location Map - Displays a map on a location taxonomy page
 * Related Casestudy - Displays casestudy on single tax and post pages that share indications